Quantifying and Understanding Factors Affecting Tissue Nitrate Accumulation in Organic Celery

 Education/outreach description:

-Research from this project was presented at the ‘Research Updates in Organic Vegetable Production Field Day’ at the UF/IFAS Plant Science Research and Education Unit in Citra, FL in December 2022.
-Work related to soil mineral N dynamics using organic fertilizers at preplant and during the production season was discussed with farmers and agricultural professionals, and field plots were also toured where we further discussed research objectives and preliminary findings.
+Research results from this project were also presented at the ‘Research Updates in Organic Vegetable Production Field Day’ in December 2022, as well as at the ‘Integrated Organic Vegetable Production Systems Field Day’ held in January 2024, both at the UF/IFAS Plant Science Research and Education Unit in Citra, FL.
+At both field day workshops, work related to soil mineral N dynamics using organic fertilizers at preplant and during the production season was discussed with farmers and agricultural professionals.
+Discussions were led in regard to the benefits of integrated approaches to nutrient management, through the application of organic fertilizers, composts, and the incorporation of cover crop residues.
+Field plots were also toured where attendees made observations of different N fertilization treatments, and we further discussed ongoing research objectives, preliminary findings, and future research needs.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.